 Our guest: Jill is Canadian, mother of two Dominican-Canadian children.
 She lived in Sosua, Dominican Republic for many years, so she gives us an unusual insight into our culinary culture.

-[Recipe + Video] Mamajuana (Dominican Drink with Spices)
+[Recipe + Video] Mamajuana (Dominican Republic Drink with Spices)

-- Finishing: Once the spices have been steeping in the rum for a week, pour in the honey and wine.
-Stir to mix.Let it rest in the fridge for at least a day, best another week.
+- Once the spices have been steeping in the rum for a week, pour in the honey and wine.
+Stir to mix.Let it rest in the fridge for at least a day or, better, another week.

-- Serving: Serve chilled as a digestif (after meals) in a shot glass.
+- Serve chilled as a digestif (after meals) in a shot glass.

 Nutritional information is calculated automatically based on ingredients listed.
 Please consult your doctor if you need precise nutritional information.